 - 1 oz amaretto liqueur

-- Splash of apple juice (or calvados, if you want to kick up the alcoholic bite)
+- Splash of apple juice (or calvados if you want more of a kick)

 - Dash aromatic bitters